Rinnest/randel-tales/README.md

 # randel-tales
-repository for the optimized code for Randel Tales
+this repository contains the entirety of the code for the improved version of Randel Tales (by Bunis).

+the goal of this project is to organize the code and make it more readable as well as format the game better.